Andy Smythe’s “Leviathan” Imagines a World That Works for Everyone

 “In Smythe’s vision, the future isn’t promised, just possible.
 And that’s enough to start building.”

 Here’s what “Leviathan” does right: it takes the concept of imagining a world without war, greed, or starvation, and makes it feel urgent.
-Smythe channels Bob Dylan’s mid-60s electric era and The Specials’ punk-ska energy.
-The production gives you that full band feel, guitars pushing against organs, rhythms that keep you moving even as the lyrics paint pictures of tanks returning to rust and hurricanes tearing through communities.
+Smythe has a Bob Dylan mid-60s electric sound and a Specials punk-ska sound.
+The production is going to give you that full band experience, guitars fighting organs, beats that keep you moving even as the lyrics draw pictures of tanks going back to rust and hurricanes ripping through neighbourhoods.
+“Leviathan” speaks to you from where you are, frustrated and sick of the same systems.
+It’s protest music for 2026, built on classic foundations but asking contemporary questions.
+It’s definitely worth a listen if you’re sick of songs that ignore the problems of the world.

 Catch A Muse Here: